 Introduction of new programs.
 Within functional expenditure categories, individual programs may be added or deleted in order to meet the changing needs and financial position of the Library.
+New programs this year in the Youth Services Department have included Sensory Story Time and Art Club.
+Total YS programs were 194.
+Adult programs which include workshops in the Inspiration Station totaled 101.
+Recurring programs included Classic Movies, Digitize This! and art classes.

 Changes in personnel.
-Changes in service demand may cause the Administrative Staff and the Library Board to increase or decrease staffing levels.
-Adjusting out capital outlay, salary and fringe benefits at 70.1%, is the Library's most significant operating cost.
+Changes in service demand may cause the Administrative Staff and the Library Board of Trustees to increase or decrease staffing levels.
+Personnel costs including salary and fringe benefits totaling 64.2% of expenditures remains the Library's most significant operating cost.
+Escalating and uncertain health care costs will remain a concern in future budget forecasting.